lgorissen/k4d/lab 31/README.md

 This lab will cover how the above 3 strategies can be performed ... manually.

-## Basic Set-up - the starting point
+## 31.1 Basic Set-up - the starting point

-The set-up that we will start the upgrade scenario's with looks like:
+The starting point set-up for the upgrade scenario's looks like:

 ![basic set-up](img/lab31-basic-setup.png)